 What AI is – or isn’t?

 If I ask you to close your eyes and imagine Artificial Intelligence (really, try that for a second), you’ll probably come up with a robot representation.
 Maybe you’ll imagine a smart machine that interacts with the environment and learn from its experience.
-May be your imagination will lead you to think about a futuristic robot-buddy, that can offer help without your specific instructions, and that can use logical reasoning and visual perception to be a substitute for a human interlocutor.
+Maybe your imagination will lead you to think about a futuristic robot-buddy, that can offer help without your specific instructions, and that can use logical reasoning and visual perception to be a substitute for a human interlocutor.
 Indeed, these are all nice associations.
-However, they are far from what AI really is, in the context of HR-tech solutions that are offered today.
+However, they are far from what AI is, in the context of HR-tech solutions that are offered today.

 Most HR-tech solutions are applications related to the field of Machine Learning (ML).
 ML refers to a collection of algorithms that learn from specific datasets and then classify or predict outcomes.
 So, as our imagination navigates to ideas about AI as thinking machines that can reason and learn anything, like a human may do, only better, AI essentially focuses on a specific domain, and offer a specific prediction.
-In the context of work, these predictions may be regarding fitting to a role or team, performance at work, and employee attrition.
+In the context of work, these predictions may be regarding fitting into a role or team, performance at work, and employee attrition.
 Since AI helps to reduce the complexity of a business question related to people, it has a growing portion in the HR-tech markets and venture capital.

 How accurate is AI?

 The easiest way to understand ML is to think about it as a classification challenge.
-AI automates classification in two major approaches: Supervised Learning, in which AI assigns new observations with existing categories based on matches with the previous examination of data; and Unsupervised Learning in which AI groups cases based on similarity without specific criteria.
-But in both approaches, when you automate classification, things can go wrong, and eventually mislead decision making.
+AI automates classification in two major approaches: Supervised Learning, in which AI assigns new observations with existing categories based on matches with the previous examination of data; and Unsupervised Learning, in which AI groups cases based on similarity without specific criteria.
+But in both approaches, when you automate classification, things can go wrong, and eventually mislead decision-making.
 And so, the importance of accuracy arises.

-How classification errors in AI can be measured?
+How can classification errors in AI be measured?
 Well, I promised no Math, but at this point, I must mention that predictions or outcomes which an algorithm produces, do have numeric measures of accuracy.
 The important point here is that these accuracy measures are always less than perfect.
 In a previous article about predicting employee attrition, I demonstrate in detail some measures of accuracy.
 But for our discussion now, let’s focus on two terms: Sensitivity and Specificity.
 Sensitivity relates to the “true positive” rate, i.e., the number of cases that should be classified in a category.
 Think about employees who fit in a role – we want to make sure that those cases are identified correctly as much as possible.
 Specificity relates to the “true negatives” rate, i.e., the cases that shouldn’t be classified in that category.
 Sensitivity and Specificity are independent measures that are assessed separately, but when combining the information from the two of them, some other accuracy measures are created.

 Obviously, as a client or buyer of AI applications, you are not the one who should take those measures.
 But it is your job to be aware of accuracy issues and to expect the vendors who produce algorithms to specify the accuracy for you, just like as you would expect a medicine supplier to report about possible side effects.
-It is also your job to consider accuracy issues when you base your decision making about AI algorithms, especially when people’s lives are at stake.
-When AI mispredict your favorite song on Spotify, the consequences are not truly harmful.
+It is also your job to consider accuracy issues when you base your decision-making about AI algorithms, especially when people’s lives are at stake.
+When AI mispredicts your favorite song on Spotify, the consequences are not truly harmful.
 But it is certainly not the case when you are based on mispredictions at work.

-Why AI prone to bias?
+Why is AI prone to bias?

 There are a lot of discussions about AI that reduces human biases, and parallelly, many discussions about AI that reflects human biases.
 Both claims are true since bias depends on the data that we use to create algorithms and the way that we use those algorithms.
-So how bias occurs?
+So, how bias occurs?
 Let’s explore some examples.